ammein/custom-code-editor/README.md

 }
 ```

 > NOTE : If you wish to add more options, take a look at `aceTypes.js` in `node_modules/custom-code-editor/aceTypes.js` to see how it is done.
+And MAKE SURE you do it in an ARRAY like above example.

 ## Remove Options
 You wish to remove options customizer ?
 You don't like it ?
 Don't worry, just set it to `enable : false` like this :